ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-How many South Americans does it take to change a lightbulb?
-A Brazilian
+What does a pirate pay for his corn?
+A buccaneer!

 [
-Sun Feb 23 00:27:01 UTC 2025
+Mon Feb 24 00:26:04 UTC 2025
  ]